CarloDiCastelnuovo/SC-exam/README.md

 Tests that the check function of main code return True with df1 and False with df2 and df3.

 - **2. test_get_close_points():**
-Tests that with a build-in DataFrame with 3 out of 4 close points the get_close_points() function collect them correctly.
+Tests that with a build-in DataFrame the get_close_points() function collects points correctly: running the function with increasing radius will give us a larger number of "close points"

 - **3. test_k_means_cluster():**
-Test that a cluster label for every dataframe point is generated for both methods.
+Test that a cluster label for every dataframe point is generated.
+Moreover tests that with different number of clusters as a parameter (nc=2, nc=4,...) the numbers that represent the labels increase.

 - **4. test_gmm_cluster():**
-Test that a cluster label for every dataframe point is generated for both methods.
+Test that a cluster label for every dataframe point is generated.
+Moreover tests that with different number of clusters as a parameter (nc=2, nc=4,...) the numbers that represent the labels increase.

-- **5. test_fill():**
-Uses all the fill functions and verifies that a matrix for every configuration is generated.

-- **6. test_print():**
-Uses all the print functions and verifies that a subplot for every matrix is generated.

 If we run Test.py we can see the first 5 columns of the correct DataFrame.
 To perform the test we need to enter on the Python console the command line:
 ```
 ! pytest Test.py
 ```
-that will give us **6 passed** as result.
+that will give us **4 passed** as result.

 ###### About time
 For a 3500 long DataFrame with 2 columns of data the program takes 30 second to print the whole set of subplots.